dahico-dk/nodeJS-server-boilerplate/README.md

 ### Using app-dependencies.js file

 All the dependencies of the express project resides in this file.
 It is created to avoid clutter on the app.js file.In the following example dependency file used for jwt middleware.

 ```
-//dep object is import of app-dependencies.js file
+//dep object is import of app-dependencies.js file.
 const dep = require('./app-dependencies');
 ```
 #### create a jwt token

-SignAuth can be used for creating jwt tokens.
+SignAuth method can be used for creating jwt tokens by using dep.signAuth.
 ```
-//AllowAnonymous
+//it will return a token which has encrypted testuser string
 app.get("/jwtsign", (req, res, next) => {
   res.json({
     "token": dep.signAuth({ user: "testuser" }),